Real-World Deployment and Evaluation of Kwame for Science, An AI Teaching Assistant for Science Education in West Africa: Background: Question Answering (QA)

-In this work, we use the answer sentence selection paradigm as opposed to the machine reading one.
-We do so because, for our context of answering content-based science questions which could consist of definitions and explanations, short answers are generally not adequate but rather, whole contexts that could span multiple continuous sentences.
+In our QA system, we only use the retrieval component to obtain passages that are then displayed to the user as answers.
+We do not use a reader for our context of answering content-based science questions which could consist of definitions and explanations.
+This is because short answers such as phrases are generally not adequate but rather, whole contexts that could span multiple continuous sentences.
 Hence, extracting an answer span is not necessary and could even be inadequate and more error-prone.
 This point is also made by Zylich et al. \cite{zylich2020} after assessing the misclassifications in their evaluation using machine reading to answer physics course questions.
-We as a result focus on selecting and providing whole passages (a combination of 3 sentences) as answers.
+We as a result focus on providing whole passages (a combination of 3 sentences) as answers.
+Generative QA was not used given that these models were not good at generating answers at the time of this work.
+It is important to note that this work was done and deployed before the release of ChatGPT and GPT 3.5 API \cite{GPT}, a much better generative model, hence, no comparison can be made to it (see future work section about plans to integrate it).